n3ddu8/lxd-images/README.md

 ### General informations

 This repository contains my personal manifests to build custom LXD container and virtual machine images using Distrobuilder in my homelab.
+These manifests are based on Linux Containers manifests they use for their [image server](https://images.linuxcontainers.org/): https://github.com/lxc/lxc-ci/tree/master/images/

 **Images**